NithinJoelJ/Taxi_Booking_System/README.md

-Sure!
-Here’s your complete, ready-to-paste README.md — includes everything in a single copy block 👇

-You can directly paste this into your GitHub README.md file.

 # 🚖 Taxi Booking System

 A **Java-based taxi booking system** that automatically assigns taxis to customers based on availability, proximity, and earnings optimization.